11 Day Tastes of Southern Australia

 • 1 Day 1: Sydney - Canberra

 It’s hard to believe that just 1.5 hours from Sydney lies a patch of countryside that could have been transplanted straight from the English Cotswolds.
 Think atmospheric villages amid rolling hills of grape vines – the Southern Highlands is the closest wine region to Australia’s largest city, after all.
 And then there are the grand gardens and emerald farms, one of which you’ll visit to meet Craig Starr and his family.
 Gold Creek Station farm is your backdrop for a Be My Guest BBQ lunch and tales about life on the land.
-This is your entrée to the country’s cool little capital of Canberra, home to Parliament House where you can explore the grounds or take a self-guided tour.
+This is your entrée to the country’s cool little capital of Canberra, home to Parliament House, where a guided tour awaits to offer insight into Australia’s political landscape.

 • 2 Day 2: Canberra - Wangaratta